 Industrial AIoT is gaining momentum to measure the machine state at all times to deliver a real-time understanding of machine operation and condition monitoring.
 With unknown risks getting transparent to better estimate and minimize risks of failure across production lines and plants.

 Vision-based condition monitoring helps to take preventative measures against machine failure and lower business interruption risk while increasing overall equipment effectiveness.
 In addition, insurance customers profit from lower premiums if an insurance company offers such a scheme.
-Key technologies are real-time object detection, situational monitoring, intrusion or event detection with video AI analysis.
+Key technologies are real-time object detection, situational monitoring, intrusion, or event detection with video AI analysis.

 AI in Insurance for Underwriting Process Automation

 The value chain of office processes is often characterized by a variety of different software applications.
-Hence, underwriters spend a considerable amount of their time manually transferring data from one software application to another while spending only little time with higher-value tasks such as reasoning from information, selling, or engaging with brokers.
+Hence, underwriters spend a considerable amount of their time manually transferring data from one software application to another while spending only a little time with higher-value tasks such as reasoning from information, selling, or engaging with brokers.

 About 80% of data in today’s insurance companies is text.
 Hence, NLP (Natural language processing) is regarded as one of the most widely implemented AI technologies today.
 Here, artificial intelligence is used for automated interactions, cognitive applications, and automatically providing relevant information using semi-structured information.